 If you’d like to tour my garden and natural swimming pool, watch studio drawing demonstrations, and buy fine art prints and art supplies for clearance sale prices, I encourage you to come by during one of our Open Studio days – Saturday, Oct 7 & Sunday, Oct 8.
 Learn more & register here.

-You’ll also be among the first to be able to take home my new Plant Family Portraits!
-So far, I have completed six groups that will be available for purchase: onion, nightshade, citrus, coffee, tulip, and mustard.
+You’ll also be able to take home prints of my new Plant Family Portraits!
+So far, I have completed seven groups that will be available for purchase: onion, nightshade, citrus, coffee, tulip, mustard, and mushrooms of New York.
+Learn more & purchase here.

 Hope to see you at a workshop soon!